Extracorporeal Shock Wave Therapy

 You will be asked to complete a questionnaire before your treatment starts, after three months and again one year after your treatment.

-You must not have ESWT for Achilles tendinopathy or plantar fasciitis if you
+You must not have ESWT for plantar fasciitis if you

 - are pregnant

 - are taking antiplatelets excluding aspirin 75mgs (for example, clopidogrel) or anticoagulants (such as warfarin or rivaroxaban)

 - are under the age of 18

 - have been diagnosed with bone cancer